Welcome Back Letter

 Welcome to third grade!
 I am happy to have your child in my class this year at Becker.
 I promise to ensure that your child will have an amazing and positive learning experience.
 Let the adventures begin!
 Please read the following information below to help further your understanding of my classroom expectations.

 Take Home Folder: Your child will be taking home a purple take home folder every day.
 Please look through the folder daily for important notes, newsletters, homework, and school work. ( when we go back in person to school)

-Class Dojo: I will be using this app to communicate with you; we can share instant messages, updates and photos, and videos from class.
+Schoology: I will be using this app to communicate with you; we can share instant messages, updates and photos, and videos from class.
 It’s the easiest way for you to keep in touch with me and see how your child is doing at school.
 I will send you a form to fill out.
 The instructions are easy to download the app for free.
 Many of you already have it connected.

 Behavior Chart: I use a behavior clip down chart to help monitor student behavior especially with a substitute.
 At the end of the day, your child will record what color they are on and you’re responsible to sign the chart daily.
 If your child clips down to red, he/she will be sent to the office and phone calls will be made to parents.
 I will send a think sheet home when needed.
 There are rewards and incentives.
 Also, we have stone for the whole class to earn parties.
 Please continue to speak with your child about school rules and how to behave.
 There are no exceptions to any misbehavior.

 Snack Time: Your child will have two snack/brain breaks in the morning and afternoon.
 Please send healthy snacks only!
 The following snacks are not allowed in my classroom: candy, cookies, donuts, cakes, chips, pop or juice, etc. Please send any of the following snacks: fruits, vegetables, crackers, Cheez-its, Goldfish, Cheese and crackers, yogurt, pretzels, veggie straws, etc. (once we go back to school)

 Lunch: Please go over the lunch menu with your child before school begins.
 Please make sure your child’s name is on their lunch bag.
 When you send money for school lunch, make sure it’s in an envelope with your child’s name and teacher.
 Third grade lunch starts 11:15 . (once we go back to school)

 Water Bottle: Students are only allowed to bring a water bottle with a spill proof lid.
 Please write your child’s name on it. (once we go back to school)

 Birthdays: If you plan on celebrating your child’s birthday, please let me know a couple days in advance.
 Please do not send cupcakes or cakes because they are messy.
 You may send sugar cookies, snacks, juice, treat bags, etc. (once we go back to school)

 Volunteers: I am looking forward for volunteers to help during field trips, parties, and school events.
 I will let you know when help is needed.
 I will need two homeroom parents that can assist during events, field trips, and so on.
 Please let me know if you are interested.
 You must fill a iChat form first. (once we go back to school)